Visual Impairment IconHigh Contrast

 The earl had a very large party staying at Templeville.
 The shooting there was excellent, and the earl and Lord Belmont, his eldest son, entered fully into all the sports so dear to the English aristocracy.

-The Honourable Everard Courtenay, the younger son, was prevented by his very delicate health from joining in these sports, He had been intended for the Church, and for the excellent family living of Templeville; but in consequence of a fall in his infancy––a fall which his nurse had never revealed––a weakness of spine became apparent when he was about eighteen.
+The Honourable Everard Courtenay, the younger son, was prevented by his very delicate health from joining in these sports, He had been intended for the Church, and for the excellent family living of Templeville; but in consequence of a fall in his infancy––a fall which his nurse had never revealed––a weakness of the spine became apparent when he was about eighteen.
 The best doctors of the age, after a consultation, declared that nothing could prevent his being a cripple but his lying on a reclining-board, without rising, for at least two years.

 It was just as he was to have matriculated at Oxford that his doom was pronounced, and Everard was confined to this reclining-board at the time of Violet’s visit to Templeville Castle.

-Christabel, who had a very kind heart, doted on her afflicted brother, and very often Violet and herself spent the greater part of a wet or snowy day in the sufferer’s own sitting room.
+Christabel, who had a very kind heart, doted on her afflicted brother, and very often Violet and herself spent the greater part of a wet or snowy day in the sufferer’s own sitting-room.

 Everard, like most of those physically afflicted, was endowed with great intellectual powers, and with every virtue.